-Point your browser to http://playerio.com/download/ and download the Development Package.
+Point your browser to https://playerio.com/download/ and download the SDK.
 When we’re done downloading.
 Extract the .zip file and and navigate into the contained "Flash" folder.

 The folder should contain a few example game folders, a NewGame folder and a few other files that helps you get started.
 Each of the folders represents an example game.
 Our goal, in this guide, is to get Fridge Magnets running so open the folder